renovatebot/renovate/contributing.md

 ## Running tests

 You can run `yarn test` locally to test your code.
-We don't have 100% coverage so new tests are desirable.
 We also run Continuous Integration using CircleCI.

 We use [Prettier](https://github.com/prettier/prettier) for code formatting.
 If your code fails `yarn test` due to a `prettier` rule in `eslint` then it can be fixed by running `yarn run eslint-fix`;